 Detection of tumor methylation haplotype regions in circulating DNA.

 A unique aspect of methylation haplotype analysis is that the pattern of co-methylation, especially within MHBs, is robust in capturing rare events in a mixed population of molecules or cells, in the presence of biological noise or technical variability (ie. incomplete bisulfite conversion or sequencing errors).
-To explore the clinical utility, we next focused on the methylation haplotype analysis of primary tumor tissues, as well as plasma from cancer patients of which various low fractions (typically <0.1%) of DNA molecules were released from tumor cells.
+To explore the clinical utility, we next focused on the methylation haplotype analysis of primary tumor tissues, as well as plasma from cancer patients of which various low fractions (typically 0.1-1%) of DNA molecules were released from tumor cells.

 We tried to identify cancer specific hyper-methylated regions to investigate the power of cancer diagnosis with MHL by comparing patient plasma with healthy plasma.
 The contents of cell-free DNA varies dramatically in cancer and normal plasma samples.
 The patient plasma samples (1 mL) yielded from 4 ng to 122 ng of DNA while the normal samples (1mL) yielded from 2 ng to 35 ng of DNA.
 Considering the low content of cfDNA in both patient and healthy plasma, we applied a scRRBS protocol to generate bisulfite sequencing library from as little as 1 ng of cfDNA [20].
 The genome-wide DNA methylation profiles for 30 colon cancer plasma, 29 lung cancer plasma, 10 pancreatic cancer plasma and 20 normal plasma were established by RRBS with an average of 3.4 million paired-end 150bp reads per sample.
 In average, 57.7% MHBs derived from WGBS dataset were covered in RRBS dataset with 52.4% MHBs were covered by fresh tumor tissue, 55.3% MHBs were covered by frozen tumor tissue as well as 58.1% MHBs were covered by plasma samples.

 Cancer plasma specific MHL biomarkers were then identified by differential analysis with multiple test correction (FDR <0.05) compared with normal plasma samples.
-We identified 81, 94 and 37 significant different MHL regions between colon, lung as well as pancreatic cancer plasma and normal plasma (Supplementary Table 4, 5 and 6), respectively.
+We identified 81, 94 and 37 MHBs with significantly different MHL between colon, lung as well as pancreatic cancer plasma and normal plasma (Supplementary Table 4, 5 and 6).
 Based on the significant differential MHL regions, the diagnostic sensitivity for colon cancer, lung cancer and pancreatic cancer could come up to 90%, 93.2% and 95% while the specificity were all as high as 90%.